jsalva9/A0C4-alphazero-for-connect-4/README.md

 engine.
 Rather than being a gaming interface (there are many ways to play C4 online), the goal is to provide insights into AlphaZero's choices through the visualization of prior probabilities.

+This is the recording of the final presentation of the project: https://youtu.be/UAg-EkGMHPE

 ### Table of contents
 - [Installation](#installation)
 - [Configuration file](#configuration-file)